siangooding/lexical_simplification/README.md

 ```

 ## Usage
-The recursive simplification function is defined in [recursive_simplification.py](./recursive_simplification.py).
-An example of applying the system to sentences is included.
+The recursive simplification function is defined in [recursive_simplification.py](./recursive_simplification.py) alongside examples of applying the system to sentences.

 ## System Output